Things to do for free in Lymington and the New Forest

 There are plenty of fun free (or almost free) activities in the local area

-It's open, it's free to use and by all accounts it's awesome!
+It's free to use and by all accounts it's awesome!
 Grab your skateboard and off you go!
-Woodside Park.
+Woodside Park, Lymington.

 2) Find the Fey of Woodside

 Whilst at Woodside Park, younger children will love the Woodside Fairy Trail around the gardens.
 Follow the enchanting trail to find where 'The Fey of Woodside' dwell.
-Pick up a trail of your own at St Barbe Museum Tourist Information Point.
+Download your own map here.
+Afterwards play in the playground and around the huge rhododendron bushes!

 3) Get fit for free in Lymington!